Alpha-Drive/alphadrive-docs/docs/getting-started/quick-start.md

 # Quick Start

-In this quick start we'll first be getting a CARLA instance up and running in the cloud with a local agent that can manually drive through the simulator using your keyboard controls.
+In this quick start we'll get a CARLA instance up and running in the cloud streaming to a local agent that can manually drive through the simulator using your keyboard controls.

-Once we've successfully manually driven the car, we'll move on to testing a smarter self driving agent running in the cloud.
+Once we've successfully manually driven the car, we'll move on to testing a smarter (but not too smart, we leave that to you) self driving agent.

 Finally, we'll wrap the quick start by showing you how to optimize your time by running the agent headless and in parallel.